tock/tock/doc/Mutable_References.md

 because it is a closure, a reference to the contents of the TakeCell cannot escape.

+TakeCell allows code to modify its contents when it has a normal (non-mutable) reference.
+This in turn means that if a structure stores its state in TakeCells, then code which has a regular (non-mutable) reference to the structure can change the contents of the TakeCell and therefore modify the structure.
+Therefore, it is possible for multiple callbacks to have references to the structure and modify its state.

 ### <a href="#take_and_put_example"></a> Example use of `take` and `replace`

 When `TakeCell.take()` is called, ownership of a location in memory